noodldocs/noodldocs.github.io/2.4/guides/states-and-variants/visual-states/README.md

 # Working with Visual States

+## What you will learn in this guide

+This guide will teach you how to style **Visual nodes** differently based on user interaction.

+## Overview

+We will go through the following steps in this guide:

+-   Create a button
+-   Style its `neutral` state
+-   Style it differently in its `hover` state

+## Let's go!

 When working with Visual nodes we often find ourselves in situations where we want to style the node differently based on the user interaction.
 We might want to have a different background color when hovering a button, or indicating that a checkbox has been checked.
-This is done using Visual States in the nodes settings in the Property Panel.
+This is done using **Visual States** in the nodes settings in the **Property Panel**.

 Let’s create a button in our node tree, and give it a quick styling.